creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-05-Topology-AwareUncertaintyforImageSegmentation.md

 # Introduction

 Medical segmentation is by nature ambiguous.
-Therefore, deep-learning models should capture the uncertainty to give meaningful outputs and help the interpretation of the expert. (see this [post](http://127.0.0.1:4000/2023/11/03/StochasticSegmentation.html)).
+Therefore, deep-learning models should capture the uncertainty to give meaningful outputs and help the interpretation of the expert. (see this [post](https://creatis-myriad.github.io./2023/11/03/StochasticSegmentation.html)).
 For example, in many vessel segmentation pipelines the segmentation output of an automatic algorithm is proofread by an expert to obtain the final segmentation.
 In such pipeline the uncertainty map can help the annotator expert to focus on uncertain parts of the segmentation and then facilitate this process.

 However, existing uncertainty estimation methods do not apply to curvilinear structure segmentation.
-Indeed, they compute the uncertainty in a pixel-wise manner, generating uncertainty map highlighting pixels along the boundary of vessels (see *Fig.1*).
-Such uncertainty map is of limited interest for human annotators , this is why the authors proposed a method to compute the uncertainty at a structural level (a structure is a portion of vessel).
+Indeed, they compute the uncertainty in a pixel-wise manner, generating an uncertainty map highlighting pixels along the boundary of vessels (see *Fig.1*).
+Such an uncertainty map is of limited interest for human annotators , this is why the authors proposed a method to compute the uncertainty at a structural level (a structure is a portion of vessel).

 ![](/collections/images/TopologyAwareUncertainty/motivating_example.jpg)